rjsmith1999/IMMERSE/_pages/log.md

     - Add docs for radtest scripts implementation
     - Add a note about which versions of the scripts were used in the real test

+* **Wednesday**:
+  - Implement per-bit cross section
+  - _TODO:_
+    - Show confidence interval as a percent
+    - Add docs for radtest scripts implementation
+    - Add a note about which versions of the scripts were used in the real test

 ### Week 25: Nov 8 - Nov 12, 2021
   - [ ] Add more documentation for radtest Scripts